YonghuiDong/Miso_example/README.md

 ### 4.1 Installation

-Attention: Miso has been removed from CRAN due to its dependency package was removed from CRAN. "install.packages("Miso")" will therefore not work now.
+Attention: Miso has been removed from CRAN due to its dependency package `mzR` was removed from CRAN. "install.packages("Miso")" will therefore not work now.

 ```r
 devtools::install_github("YonghuiDong/Miso")